Is Virtual Racing the Future? – with Ben Delaney

 Renee Eastman 37:09

 That’s a good question.
-I’m stumped, because I hadn’t really thought about is it changing athletes.
-So maybe relate some personal experience with it is that it is a whole different genre of racing.
-You know, just like road races are different from crit.
-And pursuit races are different than points races that are different than, you know, hillclimb races, you know, the virtual races tend to be just flat out hard to set the start, hold on for dear life for a relatively short period of time.
-So that would change how you might approach your training to get good at that, or certainly approach your race tactics, if you will.
-Because, you know, in most races, let’s say it’s a road race where you want to save our bullets for the end, not in virtual racing, you can’t save your bullets for the end.
-So maybe I could answer it to say it should change the way that we are training if you’re trying to be good at an unpaid, fast start kind of effort.
+I’m stumped, because I hadn’t really thought about “is it changing athletes” – so I’ll maybe relate some personal experience with it, is that it is a whole different genre of racing.
+You know, just like road races are different from crit and pursuit races are different than points races that are different than, you know, hillclimb races, you know, the virtual races tend to be just flat out hardest at the start, hold on for dear life, for a relatively short period of time.
+So that would change how you might approach your training to get good at that, or certainly approach your race tactics, if you will, because, you know, in most races, let’s say it’s a road race where you want to save our bullets for the end, not in virtual racing, you can’t save your bullets for the end.
+So it’s – maybe I could answer it to say it should change the way that we are training if you’re trying to be good at an unpaid, fast start kind of effort.

 Trevor Connor 40:24